gmfmi/searchinGhost/README.md

 - **outputId** (array of string)
 > \[Deprecated] Before `v1.6.0`, this field was a `string`, this behaviour has been deprecated.
 >
-> Your website cann use one or more HTML elements to display the search results.
+> Your website can use one or more HTML elements to display the search results.
 > This array reference all these output element's `id` attribute.
-> If any of these elements has already a content, it will be overwitten by
+> If any of these elements has already a content, it will be overwritten by
 > the search results.
 >
 > If you are using a JS framework to display the search results, set this value to